JhonArroyo/EasyPacking-TWEAKED-EDITION-DEPRECATED-/README.md

        with    the current version of the game.*

 - [x] *Distribution of the items redone for the current version of the game.*

+> ## Warning Note: the current mod does not seek to disrespect the original creator Goldbar and the original mod is only about reviving this fantastic idea.